spray/sbt-revolver/README.md

 the location of your JRebel installation.
 When starting the server the JRebel java agent will then be included.

+Another way to configure the location of the JRebel jar is to set the environment variable `JREBEL_PATH`.

 ## License

 Published under the [Apache License 2.0](http://en.wikipedia.org/wiki/Apache_license).